myrrlyn/wyzyrdry-c/README.md

 # Design

-This library is a collection of *largely* self-contained modules, though items which I find useful will be used throughout the library.
+This library is a collection of *largely* self-contained modules, though items which I find useful will be used throughout the library.git log

 # Components